Every wedding, proposal, and engagement shoot tells a tale. Here are some of the newest.

 Congratulations to Lauren and Jacob!
 I should mention that yesterday’s proposal shoot took on the air of a spy thriller.

 Jacob was about to pop the Q at a park, and I was standing ready behind a tree trunk with my 100-400mm so his fiancee-to-be wouldn’t spot me.
-Just then, two friendly dogs run up to the couple, Then their friendly, elderly owner decided to amble over and stay awhile and chat the kids up.
-A snag!
-A complication!
-I could practically hear my imaginary “team” in my imaginary earpiece: “All units hold your fire!
-We’ve got dogs in Sector 3-0!
-Repeat: We’ve got dogs!”
+Just then, two friendly dogs run up to the couple, Then their friendly, elderly owner decided to amble over and stay awhile and chat the kids up, delaying the proposal.

 Anyway, on this shoot, the photo of Jacob on one knee is nice.
 I do like it!
 But I like the fourth one best.
 I love photos of people at their absolute happiest.